vlang/v/doc/docs.md

 **C. struct redeclarations**
-For example, if a struct has 3 fields on the C side, but you want to only refer to just 1 of them, you can just declare it like this:
+For example, if a struct has 3 fields on the C side, but you want to only refer to 1 of them, you can declare it like this:

 **Example of C struct redeclaration**
 ```v oksyntax